 Seal Out Tooth Decay!

-Daily brushing, flossing, and fluorides form an effective team in the fight against
+Daily brushing, flossing, and fluorides form an effective team in the fight

-of a toothache.
+experiencing the discomfort of a toothache.

 What Are Sealants?

 A sealant is a tough, plastic material designed to bond with tooth enamel.
-Clear or

-teeth.
 This invisible barrier reduces the risk of tooth decay by keeping food and

 plaque out of cavity prone areas.
 The procedure is pain free and non-invasive.